Are you looking for some of the best educational toys preschoolers?

 “There are many free, educational and fun preschool apps for toddlers designed to help them learn colors, shapes, counting, ABC’s and other activities that enhance their problem-solving abilities.
 However, as with any activity, moderation is the key to screen-time.
 Children need time to play creatively, too,”

-Cynthia recommends these favorite books and toys for children between 24 and 36 months.
+If you’re looking for the best educational toys for preschoolers, Cynthia recommends these favorite books and toys for children between 24 and 36 months.

 - “It’s Potty Time” books (assist with potty-training)